 Take Survival Training this Spring

-The Spring Mountain Survival Course (SMSC) is a world-class professionally taught Modern Wilderness Survival Course, designed to give you the knowledge you need if stranded in the Mountains of Canada.
+The Spring Mountain Survival Course (SMSC) is a world-class professionally taught Modern Wilderness Survival Course designed to give you the knowledge you need if stranded in the Mountains of Canada.
 If you are a Hiker, Backpacker, Traveller or GSAR Volunteer in British Columbia or Alberta, then this is the professional Wilderness Survival Training you need to take.
-It will provide you the skills and ability to survive comfortably when stranded in the Montane or Temperate Rain forests of your province or elsewhere in the any Canadian Mountain environment.
+It will provide you the skills and ability to survive when stranded in the Montane or Temperate Rain forests of your province or elsewhere in the any Canadian Mountain environment.

 Field Training Skills Covered